dethe/resume/teaching/README.md

 11. Teach Game Programming with Pico-8 (parent/child workshop)
 12. Co-teach Computer Basics for Seniors
 13. Help organize community partner events like RoboSports and Under The GUI
+15. Setup and build programs around the library's laser cutter
+16. Run weekly sessions of interactive videos for the public to participate with

 ### British Columbia Institute of Technology